 Anglia TV was immediately bombarded with calls from alarmed viewers.
-The alarm was unwarranted they were told because, like Orsen Welles’ War of the World in 1938, Alternative 3 was a hoax.
+The alarm was unwarranted they were told because, like Orson Welles’ War of the World in 1938, Alternative 3 was in fact a hoax.

 Produced in a documentary style, and originally intended to be broadcast on April 1st, the program was a skillful fiction written by award-winning screenwriter David Ambrose.

-Although relatively obscure, Alternative 3 has had a lasting and deep impact since it was first broadcast in 1977.
-Many now believe the fictional events portrayed in the show reflect reality.
+Although relatively obscure, Alternative 3 has had an enduring impact since it was first broadcast in 1977.
+Many now believe the fictional events portrayed in the show subversively reflect reality.

 It has inspired hundreds of conspiracy theories about secret space missions, bases on the Moon and Mars and even off-world fleets of advanced spacecraft.